m4sterbunny/rtd-gcp-cloud/source/pages/VMs.rst

 		--image "debian-9-stretch-v20190213" \
 		--subnet "default"

-	Then set your zone for the next vm:
+	Then set your zone for the next VM:

 	.. code-block:: bash